 If any of your personal information changes, we may be required to disclose your updated personal information to other participants in the BPAY Scheme.

-Use and Disclosure of Financial Information
+Tyro Connect – Collection, Use and Disclosure of Transaction Information

 Quality of Information

-Security of Information
+Security and Retention of Information

 Tyro is committed to keeping information secure and will take all reasonable precautions to protect information from unauthorised access, interference, modification, disclosure, loss, misuse or alteration.
 Personal and credit information may be stored in hard copy documents or electronically on Tyro’s software or systems.
 Tyro maintains physical security over its paper and electronic data stores, such as locks and security systems.
 Tyro also maintains computer and network security using passwords to control and restrict access to authorised staff for approved purposes.